Authored by the expert who managed and guided the team behind the Laos Property Pack

 Which neighborhoods in Vientiane are expected to see price growth in coming years?

-The Vientiane neighborhoods expected to see the strongest price growth in coming years are the Thanaleng logistics corridor in Hadxaifong district, the institutional pockets near That Luang in Xaysettha district, and the upgrading residential streets in Sisattanak district.
+The Vientiane neighborhoods most likely to see the strongest price growth in the coming years are the Thanaleng logistics corridor in Hadxaifong, the That Luang / convention area in Xaysettha, select upgraded residential pockets in Sisattanak, and the Xaythany area near the Lao-China Railway station if the planned BRT extension connects it more directly to the center.

-Projected annual price growth for these high-potential Vientiane neighborhoods varies:
+Here is a look at projected annual price growth for these high-potential Vientiane neighborhoods:

 What Do Locals and Expats Really Think About Different Areas in Vientiane?